vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 sub-tab is maintained in each sub-tab as the user switches between them.
 The following lists the functions on the View menu item:

-#### On the Menu Bar
+**The following Menu Bar items specifically affect the Plot Canvas in the currently active DataSim tab**

-**View (this menu affects the plots in the currently active DataSim tab)**
+-   **View→ZeroLine→Show** toggle zero line off/on

-**→ZeroLine→Show** toggle zero line off/on
+-   **View→ZeroLine→Top/Middle/Bottom** display the zero line in the top 10% region, middle or bottom 10% region of the canvas as it is drawn on the screen

-**→ZeroLine→Top/Middle/Bottom** display the zero line in the top 10% region, middle or bottom 10% region of the canvas as it is drawn on the screen
+-   **View→Xaxis →Show** display the x-axis or not

-**→Xaxis →Show** display the x-axis or not
+-   **View→Xaxis→PPM/Hz** x-axis value in PPM or Hz

-**→Xaxis→PPM/Hz** x-axis value in PPM or Hz
+-   **View→Data Type** select Real, Imaginary, or Magnitude spectral data to display

-**→Data Type** select Real, Imaginary, or Magnitude spectral data to display
+-   **View→Plot Views→Final/All Three** select whether only the final

-**→Plot Views→Final/All Three** select whether only the final simulated spectrum is displayed, or the final spectrum, the metabolite signals and , macromolecule signals + baseline signals are each displayed in their own plot.
+    simulated spectrum is displayed, or the final spectrum, the metabolite signals and , macromolecule signals + baseline signals are each displayed in their own plot.

-**→Output Experiment Text** displays the selected Experiment object in text format in a separate text editor, similarly to what can be displayed in the Vespa-Simulation application.
+-   **View→Output Experiment Text** displays the selected Experiment object in text format in a separate text editor, similarly to what can be displayed in the Vespa-Simulation application.

-**→Output→View→\<various\>** writes the entire plot to file as either PNG, SVG, EPS or PDF format
+-   **View→Output→View→\<various\>** writes the entire plot to file as either PNG, SVG, EPS or PDF format

-### 2.3 Mouse Events in Plots
+### 2.4 Mouse Events in Plots

 Most processing sub-tabs have plots in their right hand panels.
 These plots may contain one or more axes which may change dynamically.